The working professional’s guide to paying for college

 “The traditional college environment has set schedules that aren’t very flexible,” Saltman offers.
 This clearly matters for adult students who will have to balance school and work—and understand the value of their time.
-“If you look at an organization like UMass Global, we have a variety of different modalities to fit a range of lifestyles and commitments.”
+“If you look at an organization like UMass Global, we offer fully online programs to fit a range of lifestyles and commitments.”

 Become a Student

 Have questions about enrollment, degree programs, financial aid, or next steps?